quotient-im/Quaternion/BUILDING.md

 git submodule init
 git submodule update
 ```

-There are few tags so far; there will be more, as new versions are released.

 ### Pre-requisites
 - a Linux, OSX or Windows system (desktop versions tried; mobile Linux/Windows might work too)